Expert Tips for Beautiful Engagement Photos in Rocky Mountain National Park

 Temperature fluctuations are common in mountain weather, and this area is no different.
 Daytime and nighttime temperatures can vary greatly.
 This means you might begin the day shivering and end it sweating.

 That said, it’s smart to pack plenty of layers.
-You might not need those mittens, thermal socks, and thick toboggan, but you’ll be glad you brought them if you do.
+You might not need those mittens and thermal socks, but you’ll be glad you brought them if you do.
 At the same time, throw in a pair of hiking boots.
 No one wants to walk across rocky terrain in heels all day!
+We can switch shoes once we get to our final spot.

 Want to show off that show-stopping dress you’ve been saving just for this day?
 Put it on with a pair of tights and a sweater, and pack an extra-heavy coat just in case!
-For the men, the same goes for that short-sleeved, button-down plaid shirt you’ve been planning to wear for the occasion.
+With longer dresses, you can’t see tights or long underwear underneath anyways and it makes for a much more comfortable experience.

 Bring Easy Warm-Ups

-As we travel around Estes Park looking for the perfect backdrops, there will likely be downtime in between poses.
+As we travel around Estes Park looking for the perfect spots, there will likely be downtime in between poses.
 This includes the time it takes me to set up at each location.

 To stay warm during this time, it helps to have a few go-to items on hand.
 Some of my favorites include thermoses of coffee or hot cocoa, heavy blankets, and instant hand warmers!
+They even sell feet and body versions of the hand warmers now.
 Look for items that are easy to transport and don’t take up much real estate in your bag, but pack a powerful punch against the cold.

 Understand Local Restrictions